oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Persistent Token Storage {#token-storage-persistent}
 ------------------------

-The persistent storage APIs currently available as of this writing are LocalStorage, SessionStorage, and IndexedDB.
+The persistent storage APIs currently available as of this writing are localStorage, sessionStorage, and IndexedDB.

-LocalStorage persists between page reloads as well as is shared across all tabs.
-This storage is accessible to the entire origin, and persists longer term.
-LocalStorage does not protect against XSS attacks, as the attacker would be running code within the same origin, and as such, would be able to read the contents of the LocalStorage.
+localStorage persists between page reloads as well as is shared across all tabs.
+This storage is accessible to the entire origin, and persists longer term. localStorage does not protect against XSS attacks, as the attacker would be running code within the same origin, and as such, would be able to read the contents of the localStorage.

-SessionStorage is similar to LocalStorage, except that SessionStorage is cleared when a browser tab is closed, and is not shared between multiple tabs open to pages on the same origin, which slightly reduces the exposure of the tokens in SessionStorage.
+sessionStorage is similar to localStorage, except that the lifetime of sessionStorage is linked to the lifetime of a browser tab.
+Additionally, sessionStorage is not shared between multiple tabs open to pages on the same origin, which slightly reduces the exposure of the tokens in sessionStorage.

-IndexedDB is a persistent storage mechanism like LocalStorage, but is shared between multiple tabs as well as between the browsing context and Service Workers.
+IndexedDB is a persistent storage mechanism like localStorage, but is shared between multiple tabs as well as between the browsing context and Service Workers.

 Note that the main difference between these patterns is the exposure of the data, but that none of these options can fully mitigate token exfiltration when the attacker can execute malicious code in the application's execution environment.